MichaelCWalsh7/Cartridge-Market/README.md

     1. As a Frequent Visitor, I want to categorize products by developer.
     2. As a Frequent Visitor, I want sort the list of available products.
     3. As a Frequent Visitor, I want to search for a game by name of description.
-    4. As a Frequent Visitor, I want to easily see what I've searched for and the number of results.

     -   #### Seller Goals
     1. As a Seller, I want to set up a digital store.